 If the interference from the D2D users appear, improper Gaussian signaling helps in enlarging the achievable rate region.
 Figure \ref{BcChannelWithEH} illustrates the rate region improvement by allowing improper Gaussian signaling.
-Considering energy demands, the rate region of DPC is improved by improper Gaussian signaling which is depicted in Fig. \ref{DPCwithImproperSig1}.
-The convex hull of all achievable rates by both encoding orders is also achieved by time sharing which is shown by black dashed curves.
-The performance of utilizing and not utilizing DPC in the energy constrained broadcast channel is given in Fig.~\ref{DPCwithImproperSig2}.
-When the BS utilizes DPC, it codes the message in a way that the received signal in one user is free from the interference from the other user.
+Considering energy demands, the rate region of DPC is improved by improper Gaussian signaling which is depicted in Fig. \ref{fig:DPCwithImproperSig2}.
+When the BS utilizes DPC, it codes the transmit signal in a way that the received signal in one user is free from the interference from the other user.
 This type of coding is beneficial from information rate perspective but it is detrimental from the energy viewpoint.
 In this case, if the cellular users' energy demands are high enough, DPC becomes an inefficient coding scheme.
-The inefficiency of DPC is shown in Fig.~\ref{DPCwithImproperSig2}, where the rate region of the cellular users is almost the same as the case of not utilizing DPC.
+The inefficiency of DPC is shown in Fig.~\ref{fig:DPCwithImproperSig2}, where the rate region of the cellular users is almost the same as the case of not utilizing DPC.